 Documents in Part S provide detailed advice on ensuring a project complies with regulations by installing appropriate charging points for electric vehicles.
 From June 2022, most new building projects (and major renovations) are required to have electric charging points.

-Changes to building regulations
+Changes to UK building regulations

 Regulations aren’t set in stone and are frequently revised to reflect societal and economical changes.
-Since June 2022, there have been several updates made to buildings regulations, with the most significant being Part L, covering the conservation of fuel and power.
+Since June 2022, there have been several updates made to building regulations, with the most significant being Part L, covering the conservation of fuel and power.
 Amendments have also been added to Part F on the building regulations, covering maintenance of ventilation and ensuring proper air quality within a building.
 An entirely new document was added in 2021 (and updated in 2022) under Part O, setting the standard for managing overheating in buildings.

 All updates and amendments to building regulations are documented on the government's website.